The central challenge in modern polling is not simply measuring opinion. It is ensuring that the people we hear from reflect the people we do not.

 We saw this in 2025 with the NDP, where both weighted and unweighted estimates overstated support because of rapid vote movement during the campaign.
 Past vote recall is also imperfect.
 Academic research does find that some respondents misremember or reinterpret their past vote.

-"I do not believe that other pollsters are doing anything wrong.
-Everyone in this industry is trying to solve the same problem with the tools and evidence available to them."
+"I do not believe that other pollsters are purposively doing anything wrong.
+Every pollster should be trying to solve the same problem with the tools and evidence available to them."

 Our analysis suggests that, in the current cycle, a demographically weighted sample could be underrepresenting Conservative voters by about 5 to 7 points.
 If that structural gap is not corrected, polls will tend to show a larger Liberal advantage than may actually exist in the electorate.